Does Kratom Interact With Hydrocodone?

 What’s The Dose of Kratom?

-However, the general kratom dosage guidelines are:
+However, the general kratom dosage guidelines are as follows:

 - Low-Dose Kratom (2 to 6 grams)